 What You Can Do to Help

 There are several ways to help support African elephants.
 One way is to participate in eco-tourism.
 Boosting Africa’s economy through eco-tourism helps placate local residents who view elephants as pests.
-In addition, you can donate to or fundraise for the Elephant Corridor, a project that enables elephants in Botswana to roam freely across the border to Zambia.

 The illegal ivory trade has skyrocketed in recent years.
 Decreasing the demand for ivory is essential.
 Never buy, sell, or wear ivory.
 Write to your politicians to speak out against poaching.
 (Americans can write a letter to the Secretary of State on the Wildlife Conservation Society website.)
 For information on organizations that combat the illegal ivory trade, see National Geographic’s page, Blood Ivory: How to Help.